Highest Flow Rate Combi Boiler

 • A high-efficiency pre-mix burner provides a large modulation range; the 150kW model has a 30:1 modulation range, and the 200kW model has a 40:1 modulation range.

-• 5 year warranty on the heat exchanger (subject to terms and conditions), 2 year warranty on all other parts.
+• 5 year warranty on the heat exchanger (subject to terms and conditions), 2 year warranty on all other parts for these commercial water heaters.

 • The heat exchangers’ large 28 mm diameter ensures very low pressure drops, lower risks of clogging, greater thermal efficiency, and greater ease of cleaning.